luisobumani/Thesis-Project_Omnitrics-Application/README.md

 # Thesis-Project_Omnitrics-Application
-An application to aid Colorblind People
+An application to help Colorblind People perceive color.